wechaty/wechaty/README.md

 So a tireless bot working for me 24x7 on wechat, moniting/filtering the most important message is badly needed.
 For example: highlights discusstion which contains the KEYWORDS I want to follow up(especially in a noisy room). ;-)

-At last, It's also built for my personal Automatically Testing study purpose.
+At last, It's built for my personal study purpose of Automatically Testing.

 # Examples
 Wechaty is super easy to use: 10 lines of javascript is enough for your first wechat robot.